 Kibble Boosters are easy to incorporate into everyday meals and make eating exciting and nutritious.
 Here is a list of some easy additions to the bowl.

-Kibble is absent of pretty much all moisture.
+Kibble is void of much moisture due to manufacturing.
 Therefore, it is crucial to add hydration back in.
 Unlike humans, dogs are designed to gain water primarily from their food.
 Soaking the kibble 5-10 minutes before feeding can ensure that your dog stays adequately hydrated.
 You can soak it with raw goat milk, bone broth, or even warm water!

 Raw Goat Milk